BenhinMwendwa/Code-Challenge/README.md

  function netSalary(grossSalary){

 function calcPayee(grossSalary){//function to calculate payee
-    return ((grossSalary+benefit)*0.03)

 }
 function CalcNHIF(grossSalary){//function to calculate NHIF

-   return grossSalary*0.02 }

-   function CalcNSSF(grossSalary){ //function to calculate NSSF return  grossSalary*0.02
 }

+   function CalcNSSF(grossSalary){ //function to calculate NSSF

+   }

-   NSSFDeduction , NHIFDeduction and payee  is then initialized A method called result is then created whuch calculates the netsalary Console log is then used to call the function
+   NSSFDeduction , NHIFDeduction and payee  is then initialized }
+   A method called result is then created which calculates the netsalary
+      const result = grossSalary - NHIFDeductions-NSSFDeductions-Payee
+   Console log is then used to call the function